PauloOrtizF/predictive-brain-lab.github.io/index.md

 title: Home
 rank: 1
 ---

+### Welcome to the Predictive Brain Lab Wiki! ###

+We are based at the [Donders Institue for Brain, Cognition and Behaviour] (https://www.ru.nl/en/donders-institute) at [Radboud University](https://www.ru.nl/en) in Nijmegen, Netherlands.
+This is the lab's wiki, which provides information regarding the **technical skills** relevant to perform research as part of our group.
+This handbook is the result of the efforts of the PI Floris de Lange and current and previous members of the lab.
+For information regarding our team, research, and publications you can see our [website](https://www.predictivebrainlab.com/).
+We hope you have a great time during your stay in the lab and that this respository results useful for you.

+* * *

+### The wiki is divided into the following sections:

+* * *

+### Lab Basics

+If you are new to the lab, or have more general admin questions, this is the place to start.
+You can find a guide to the lab, guides for more general procedures and some useful links to Donders resources.

+* * *
+### Standard Operating Procedures

+Here you will find the lab's guidelines and pipelines for conducting and analysing behavioural, fMRI and M/EEG data, as well as some general guidelines for conducting research in the lab.

+* * *

+### Technical Help

+Here you will find some technical guides (e.g. how to use the cluster), as well as links to sample code and useful resources.

+* * *

 I like horses - NOT - NoT again - will it work? does it scroll? let's try again - hope NOT - last hope

 Text can be **bold**, _italic_, or ~~strikethrough~~.